micag2025/Agentic_AI_Developer_Certification_Project3/README.md

   - Strings follow a regex pattern
 - Can regenerate LLM responses until they conform

-_Example of how the same prompt behaves:

-- _Without guardrails-ai_: Raw LLM output (possibly unstructured, noisy)
-- _With guardrails-ai_: Structured, validated, and optionally corrected

-Step-by-Step Integration Plan (task)
+_Step-by-Step Integration Plan (task)_
  1 Install `guardrails-ai`
  2 Create a `.rail` schema for publications (rails/profile_extraction.rail) including as fields tools, evaluation methods, datasets, tasks tyoes, results (still to be enclosed Other(queries))
  3 Update PublicationExplorer.analyze_pub1() & .analyze_pub2() to use Guard  (src/explorer.py)
  4 Validate the output before updating state

 The system will now validate outputs that contain:
 - **tools** : Lists the software frameworks or libraries explicitly extracted from the publication.